 1.Zero Breeze Air Conditioner:

-The Zero Breeze is maybe the last word in non-necessities once it involves encampment instrumentality.
+The Zero Breeze is the best weird camping gear and is maybe the last word in non-necessities once it involves encampment instrumentality.
 But it’s also a godsend on those ultra-hot summer days from which there seems like no relief.

-Coolers are already what we might call a luxury item.
-But if you’re going to bring one to your campsite, you could just go all-out with the Furrion eRove.
+Coolers are always is in the earlier list of weird camping gear because coolers are already what we might call a luxury item.
+But if you’re going to bring one to your campsite, you could just go all-out with the Furrion proven.
 This moveable cooler that has its own handle and wheels features an integrated cooling system that will last for up to seven days straight.

 3.Garmin Gpsmap 66i Gps And Satellite Communicator: